By Debbie Miller, CPCP

 There is an extremely alarming trend circulating in the beauty and aesthetics world these days.
-Estheticians that do not have traditional permanent makeup training or a tattooing background are not qualified to perform the microblading method of eyebrow tattooing.
+Estheticians, other beauty professionals and those coming from an unrelated industry, that do not have traditional permanent makeup training or a tattooing background are not qualified to perform the microblading method of eyebrow tattooing.
 Due to the popularity of creating realism in tattooing, specifically in eyebrow tattooing, there are unethical people doing what others have done since the beginning of time: taking advantage of the opportunity for financial and personal gain by exploiting a demanding trend.
 This exploitation has been evident in the past with the more traditional methods of eyebrow tattooing as well.
 For those exposed to permanent makeup eyebrows, most have seen examples of poorly placed, improperly colored eyebrows.

 Since the 1990’s, people have attempted to skirt around proper training and capitalize on the consumer’s desire for eyebrow enhancements via various forms of color implantation.
 By now, most of us have seen “bad” eyebrow tattooing and for hundreds of properly trained and credentialed practitioners this has created a large supply of corrective procedures including color corrections and removal of undesirable eyebrows.
 In many cases, correction can be extensive, expensive for the consumer and has led to issues with permanent scarring, and even attempts to cover these brows with flesh colored pigments that make matters worse.